Expensent

 • •Apps Script — can iterate your saved search in batches, but Google's daily send quota (~100 on consumer Gmail, ~1,500 on Workspace) forces you to spread the backfill across days.
 Good for small backfills, bad for big ones.

-• •Inbox-aware tool (Expensent) — not bound by Gmail's Apps Script quota, de-duplicates receipts across threads, lets you review candidates before forwarding, and is the only option that pairs backfill with ongoing forwarding out of the box.
+• •Inbox-aware tool (Expensent) — not bound by Gmail's Apps Script quota, skips messages it has already processed, lets you review candidates before forwarding, and is the only option that pairs backfill with ongoing forwarding out of the box.

 Whichever method you pick, do the backfill first, then switch on ongoing forwarding second.
 If you reverse the order, the tool will forward an invoice while it's also being backfilled, and you'll end up chasing duplicates in Expensify.
 Related reading: SmartScan troubleshooting for when backfilled receipts come through with missing data, and Expensify for accountants if you're doing this on behalf of a client rather than yourself.